-Its aims are to improve the quality of life for people on the autism spectrum through high quality publishable research.
+ESPA Research is a subsidiary of ESPA and aims to improve the quality of life of people on the autism spectrum through the publication of high quality scientific research.

 Autism means different things to many people.
 It’s a label that often denotes significant disability and enhanced risk of various life-changing co-existing conditions, sometimes requiring day-to-day supervision and attention.
 It’s also a label of identity, and recognition of the immense diversity present among people.